 - "immediate MDT" if the Job Type parameter indicates Immediate MDT.

-- "logged MDT" if the Job Type parameter indicates Logged MDT Only.
+- "logged MDT" if the Job Type parameter indicates Logged MDT .

 MME shall look up of the IMEI-TAC and send to the TCE if the privacy indicator indicates logged MDT or Immediate MDT

 - For UTRAN the RNC shall send the UPLINK INFORMATION EXCHANGE REQUEST message to the SGSN/MSC Server with IMSI information.
 SGSN/MSC Server shall find the corresponding IMEI and send the IMEI-TAC to the TCE.